 What is a Ketubah?
 6 Things Worth Knowing

-The word, ketubah, literally means “what is written” and is a Jewish wedding contract.
-The oldest existing ketubah dates back to the 4th century BC and was found in Cairo, Egypt.
+The word, Ketubah, literally means “what is written” and is a Jewish marriage contract.
+The oldest existing Ketubah dates back to the 4th century BC and was found in Cairo, Egypt.

-Today, a ketubah can be quite diverse depending on the sort of Jewish ceremony you are having.
-The Orthodox ketubah still conforms with the traditional ketubahs of the past, while Reform, Reconstructionist and Conservative ketubahs are marriage contracts with the addition of the couple’s wedding vows: a mutual proclamation of the couple’s vision of their commitment and their shared aspirations.
+Today, Ketubah text can be quite diverse depending on the sort of Jewish ceremony you are having.
+The Orthodox Ketubah still conforms with the traditional Ketubahs of the past, while Reform, Reconstructionist and Conservative Ketubahs are marriage contracts with the addition of the couple’s wedding vows: a mutual proclamation of the couple’s vision of their commitment and their shared aspirations.

 When does the signing of the Ketubah take place?

 Traditionally, the Ketubah is signed by two witnesses (male, orthodox and unrelated to the couple) — just prior to the nuptials.
 Today, the non-orthodox couples will sign the Ketubah, as will the rabbi/officiant and witnesses of the couple’s choosing.

 Later, under the chuppah, the rabbi/officiant will often read the Ketubah aloud- in front of all the celebrants.

 Once again, what is a Ketubah’s language is entirely dependent on what kind of ceremony is performed.
 The traditional Ketubahs are still today written in Aramaic (as they were in the Talmudic period), while Hebrew and/or English, French, Italian and Spanish are frequently utilized.